tanweijie123/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

-   1. Test case: Open `data/addressbook.json` and change one of the schedule's `clientEmail` to an email that does not exist inside the `clients` list
+   1. Test case: Open `data/addressbook.json` and change one of the Schedule's `clientEmail` to an email that does not exist inside the Client List.
-      Expected: FitEgo notices a invalid storage format and start with an empty addressbook
+      Expected: FitEgo notices an invalid storage format and start with an empty addressbook.

-   2. Test case: Open `data/addressbook.json` and change one of the schedule's `startTime` or `endTime` so that the resulting interval does not exist inside the `sessions` list
+   2. Test case: Open `data/addressbook.json` and change one of the Schedule's `startTime` or `endTime` so that the resulting interval does not exist inside the Session List.
       Expected: Similar as previous